ggps2002/ggps2002/README.md

 ###

-<p align="left">My name is Pradipto and I'm interested in Full Stack Web Developement and A.I.
-I'm from India</p>
+<p align="left">My name is Pradipto and I'm interested in Full Stack Web Developement and A.I from India</p>

 ###